 - Topman Mustard Ribbed High Neck Jumper

-If you’re the kind of guy that just doesn’t really ‘do’ smart shirts, allow the Oxford shirt to provide a less dressed-up alternative that’s a couple of notches down on the formality scale.
+If you’re the kind of guy that just doesn’t really ‘do’ smart, allow the Oxford shirt to provide a less dressed-up alternative that’s a couple of notches down on the formality scale.

 Thanks to its fence-sitting appeal, cost-per-wear calculations are healthy too, as you’ll be able to wear it with everything from a casual suit to a sweatshirt.